cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'We are glad you are here.
-Let’s figure out a future that works for all of us. ' -
+        text: "We are glad you are here.
+Let’s figure out a future that works for all of us!\_" -
     type: paragraph
     content: